Route 66 Through the Decades

 Designed and arranged by decades, visitors can take their time while winding their way along the “world’s most famous road,” experiencing and becoming a part of the atmosphere of that period.

 The designer of the Journey is Tulsa’s own “William the Artist” Franklin – a third-generation, self-taught artist who is also an accomplished entrepreneur, businessman, and community activist.
-He is the creator and proprietor of Decapolis, a downtown retail store and visitor center, located at 502 S. Boston Ave.
+He is the creator and proprietor of Decopolis, a downtown retail store and visitor center, located at 1401 E. 11th Street, Suite A & B, Tulsa, OK 74120.

 However, William’s greatest artistic talent is creating Trompe-l’oeil murals.
 The work has him collaborating with decorators, artists, and designers from across the US and Europe on projects from New York to London including Disney World.